mkorthof/bomgar/README.md

 # Bomgar
 Bomgar PAM

-Automated Jump Client installation and removal
+Automated Jump Client installation and removal for headless Linux clients

 ## scripts
 Tested on Ubuntu (14.04, 16.04) and CentOS 7, should also work on Debian/RH.